Yixuan-Chen0614/DRCC-TNEP/README.md

 This repository contains paramters and source codes in the case studies of our work entitled

-## Climate-adaptive Transmission Network Expansion Planning Considering Evolutions, Yixuan Chen, Zongpeng Song, Yunhe Hou ##
+## Climate-adaptive Transmission Network Expansion Planning Considering Evolutions of Resources, Yixuan Chen, Zongpeng Song, Yunhe Hou ##